Our Meiselman Journey: Part 8 – Pool and Spa: When a Dream Becomes a Nightmare

 Once the pool and spa were “finished” and we made our final payment, a new chapter of frustration began—one that had nothing to do with permitting purgatory or concrete circles.

-It took a full week just to get Jason scheduled to come out and reconnect what never should have been disconnected in the first place.
+It took a full week just to get Jason to come out and reconnect what never should have been disconnected in the first place.

 Susan called.
 And called.
 And called.
 Half a dozen times over three weeks.

 When they finally showed up, they didn’t have the controller.
+They thought we had it.
+We did not.

-Worse, during installation, they somehow disabled the wireless remote system that allows us to control the pool and spa from our phones and caused a short that disabled power to the pool equipment and our sprinkler system.
+Two more days of calls and texts later, someone returned with the actual equipment and finally installed it—but none of the buttons were labeled.
+They left no instructions.
+Worse, during installation, they somehow disabled the wireless remote system that allows us to control the pool and spa from our phones, causing a short that cut power to the pool equipment and our sprinkler system.
 The entire pool and spa were now dead.

 So once again, Susan became project manager, quality control supervisor, and customer service liaison.
 Several more days of unanswered calls and texts were required to get them to come fix the mistakes they made.